veggie2u/hapijoi/README.md

 #Hapi Hapi Joi Joi

 This is code for a simple web server using the node based Hapi server, and Joi, a validation library.
+This project and it's code is for a blog post that is located at

 Note: the examples use ES6.
 The project was created on Node v6.2.2